openstack/charm-guide/doc/source/admin/managing-power-events.rst

 .. code-block:: none

-   juju run --wait rabbitmq-server/0 pause juju run --wait rabbitmq-server/1 cluster-status juju run --wait rabbitmq-server/0 pause juju run --wait rabbitmq-server/1 cluster-status
+   juju run rabbitmq-server/0 pause juju run rabbitmq-server/1 cluster-status juju run rabbitmq-server/0 pause juju run rabbitmq-server/1 cluster-status

 If errors persist, the mnesia database will need to be removed from the affected unit so it can be resynced from the other units.
 Do this by removing